rosaan/learn-rust/README.md

 # Learn Rust Lang

-I'll be stashing all the code artifacts I write while learning rust lang here.
+I'll be stashing all the code artefacts I write while learning rust lang here.

 ## How to run